DS and Mezzo's 20th and 16th birthdays respectively occur during the time they're stuck in the mindscapes.

 Tagg, who has social issues, PTSD as a result of his experiences during the AU arc if not long before, and has admitted to DS that he only really feels comfortable In Harm's Way.

-Lyuri and Sakura Riese, whose parents died in a cave-in thanks to an Earthquake caused by Riku the Sandslash and were separated for several years.
+Lyuri Riese, whose parents died in a cave-in thanks to an Earthquake caused by Riku the Sandslash and were separated for several years.
+And then Orre happened.
 In the AU Lyuri is the last member of her family since Sakura ended up dying too, leaving her a Broken Bird.
+This does not apply to her sister, Sakura Riese, though, as even though she shares the backstory, she doesn't have any lasting issues other than feeling guilt over the death of her parents.

 Herbert, whose father is a Team Galactic commander who was still a better parent to him than his mother, who acted as if he didn't exist.